DanielSmith/MediaShishKebab/README.md

 ### Notes on DB and Email

+>> TK .. check this..
 SnapperStore will run without a DB.
 It will store media items on the server, and you can browse them by day.

 The default setup assumes you are running a local instance of MongoDB.
 If you dont wish to set that up, an alternative is to use mLab.com.
 That will let you point to a free sandbox MongoDB instance.

-SnapperStore also has an example of calling email from Node.js.
+MediaShishKebab also has an example of calling email from Node.js.
 To enable this, set up an account at https://sendgrid.com  Once you have that going, set `USE_EMAIL` to 1 on the client side (src/config.js) and `USING_EMAIL` to 1 on the server side (config.json).
 Yes, these should be named the same for both sides (will update).
 The example is pretty basic: Change the config file to utilize `SS_ADMIN_EMAIL` (who to send the email to) and `SS_ADMIN_FROM` (who it should appear to come from)

 ### End Note